bobsmithliu/COMMdoc/docs/voice-channel.md

 ## Using a Voice Channel

+This section will show you step by step on how to use the basic features provided in the Discord voice channel.

 ### Join and use basic features of a voice channel

 1. Join the an existing voice channel by click on the channel name.
 You will see you user name in the channel, and a `Voice Connected` message will show on the bottom if you successfully join the channel.